nautobot/nautobot/docs/installation/upgrading.md

 ## Run the Upgrade Script

-Once the new code is in place, run the upgrade script:
+Once the new code is in place, verify that any optional Python packages required by your deployment (e.g. `napalm` or `django-auth-ldap`) are listed in `local_requirements.txt`.
+Then, run the upgrade script:

 ```no-highlight
 # ./upgrade.sh